howardmonington/howardmonington.github.io/README.md

-# Data science portfolio by Luke Monington
+# Data science portfolio by Howard Monington

 This portfolio is a compilation of AI notebooks which I wrote in order to explore machine learning and deep learning.